The following lesson was created by Vimeo for its Vimeo Video School . It’s used here with permission. Look for a new lesson each week.

 Gels are also handy when you want to simulate lighting conditions.
 For example with enough warm colored gels (primarily oranges and reds), you can give your scene a sunset/sunrise look or alternatively with enough blue gels and a bit of underexposure you simulate moonlight.
 Also note, sometimes green gels are used to convey a feeling of unease or sickness.
 Additionally you can also use neutral density gels, which won’t change the color of the light but will help take down the light intensity, which is helpful in small quarters with bright lights.
 For more about neutral density, check out this lesson .

 Now let’s go over some general ideas about diffusion.
 Why diffuse it all?
 Well light is great and all but you need to soften it or you end up with harsh distracting shadows and reflections.
-Like we discussed in our paper lantern lighting lesson, strong light is good but it needs to be tempered.
-By spreading that light over a greater surface area you soften up the quality of the light so actors and objects will appear more natural.
-Diffusion comes in different thicknesses which will make the light correspondingly softer or stronger.
+Like we discussed in our quick focusing tips or view more lessons at the Vimeo Video School .